-Under the influence of Karl Marx, secular human ideology took a “leap” in its evolutionary process.
-He distilled (together with Engels) secularism to much of its current state.
-One of his major influences on modern thought is that every social, governmental, moral, religious, (and so forth) entity is but a structure, the result of external historical constructs (something akin to the evolutionary idea of “chance”); they are simply determined by the development of conditions.
-Everything, even possibly humanity itself, is but a result of these constructs and conditions.
-No essential value exists in anything.
-Marx taught: control the constructs and you can control and even remake, recreate humanity.
-Modern secular thought builds firmly on this Marxist ideology: to be human means nothing, to be male means nothing, to be female means nothing, all of these are but external constructs which bear no innate substance.
-This is the basic foundation of modern gender ideology.
-Gender, they would say, is but an external construct and condition.
-Another vital proposition of Marx was: to remake the world, the “old” constructs and conditions need to be removed and even destroyed.
+Under the influence of Karl Marx (and others), secular human ideology took a “leap” in its evolutionary process.
+He distilled (together with Engels) secularistic thought into much of its current state.
+One of his major influences on modern thought is that every social, governmental, moral, religious, (and so forth) entity is but a structure that is the result of external historical constructs (something akin to the evolutionary idea of “chance”); they are simply determined by the development of conditions.
+Everything – even humanity itself – is but a result of these constructs and conditions.
+No essential value exists in anything; thus, nothing has an innate substance that bears elemental created meaning.

-Besides the very obvious and glaring biological and physical realities of gender, Christianity teaches that gender, male and female, was established and created by God Himself in the very beginning, “From the beginning [He] made them male and female.”
-It is not an outside condition but an essential and intrinsic reality of existence for humanity.
+Besides the very obvious and glaring biological and physical realities of the two sexes (one cannot alter chromosomes), Christianity teaches that “gender” – male and female – was established and created by God Himself in the very beginning.
+Christ Jesus Himself says, “From the beginning [He] made them male and female” (Matt.
+19:4).
+It is not an outside condition but an essential and inherent reality of existence for humanity.
+A person is from conception either male or female, this is immutable.
 Indeed, human nature is expressed in male and female.
-Both share the common nature of humanity and thus are equal (note: not egalitarian) in essence but vary according to their definitive expression in gender.
-Female is not male, and male is not female.
+Both share the common nature of humanity and thus are equal (note: not egalitarian) in essence but vary according to their definitive expression according to their sex Female is not male, and male is not female.
 One is not superior to the other.
-Each bears a unique expression, distinct from the other, within the greater common nature of humanity.
+Each bears a unique expression and role, distinct from the other, within the greater common nature of humanity.
 Here is God’s created diversity.

 St. Symeon the New Theologian teaches, “This mystery is great – and beyond great! – and so it will always be, because the same sort of communion, and union, and intimacy, and kinship, which the woman has with the man and the man with the woman, such – understood in a manner adequate to God and as transcending our reason – it the relation which the Master and Maker of all has with the Church, as with a single Woman: blamelessly, ineffably, inseparably, and indivisibly united to her, being and living with her as with the one whom He loves and holds dear” (On the Mystical Life: The Ethical Discourses).

-It is evident that Christ Jesus was incarnate as a male, thus holding true to the image of gender that He created.
-Gender is a physical image created by Him to convey eternal spiritual principles.
-In our time gender has also been tragically reduced to sexual function, but in the Gospel view gender is so much more.
-Proper sexual function is but one of the aspects of gender.
+It is evident that Christ Jesus was incarnate as a male, thus holding true to the icon that He created and established in the sexes.
+True gender is a physical image created by God to convey eternal spiritual principles.
+In our time the sexes have also been tragically reduced to base sexual intercourse, but in the Gospel view, they are so much more.
+Proper sexual function is but one of the aspects of “gender.”
 Thus, we must never sexualize the imagery that God has established.
 This is difficult for modern people.
-The base sexualization of gender has resulted in all sorts of problems, the objectifying of women, an epidemic of porn addiction, the horrendous growth of sex trafficking, all sorts of sexual perversions and misuses, to list but some.
-The attempted abolition of true gender identity, male and female, through the application of Marx’s nihilistic principles (or lack thereof) is responsible for the excessive sexual violence of our times.
+The base sexualization of gender has resulted in all sorts of problems, the objectifying of women, an epidemic of porn addiction, the horrendous growth of sex trafficking, and all sorts of sexual perversions and misuses, to list but some.
+The attempted abolition of true sexual identity, male and female, through the application of Marx’s nihilistic principles is responsible for the excessive obsession with “sex” and its exploitation and violence of our times.

 True Christianity empowers persons to live in and strive towards the full beauty and potential of their God-given and created gender, which is unique.
 It acknowledges that womanhood bears its own special quality as does manhood.
-It never seeks to make a man of a woman or a woman of a man (which is, of course, impossible, despite what fantasy moderns chose to believe.
+It never seeks to make a man of a woman or a woman of a man (which is, of course, ultimately impossible, despite what fantasy moderns chose to believe.
 One only becomes a feminized male or a masculinized female).